 To sum up, here are the best 2 hotels where I would definitely recommend staying – both are in the city center and both have fab reviews:

-- Intercontinental Hotel Bucharest – super central and it has the best views,
+- Intercontinental Hotel Bucharest – super central and it has the best views

 Are you planning to visit Bucharest soon?
 I hope you will have a wonderful time, and enjoy every minute of your stay in Bucharest!
 Eat their traditional food, explore University Square, the Old Town, Calea Victoriei and admire the beautiful architecture!

 Don’t forget to leave a comment below if you have any other suggestions or questions about ‘Little Paris’!
 I will be happy to help!